sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-357] - Add Assign staff functionality to Group API call
  - [MIFOSX-433] - Allow rounding of loan schedules and charges to multiples of 100's or 1000's
  - [MIFOSX-441] - Synch JLG loans first repayment date with meeting dates
- - [MIFOSX-586] - Support ability to adjust/edit an existing savings transaction
+ - [MIFOSX-586] - Support ability to adjust/edit an existing savings cashTransaction
  - [MIFOSX-591] - changes to group loan API
  - [MIFOSX-599] - Ability to add savings account details in Group Summary Page.
- - [MIFOSX-602] - Display transaction ID after applying withdrawal/repayment/etc.
+ - [MIFOSX-602] - Display cashTransaction ID after applying withdrawal/repayment/etc.
  - [MIFOSX-605] - add support for scheduling to work in clustered mode
  - [MIFOSX-159] - Add batch job for posting of interest to savings accounts
  - [MIFOSX-432] - Support ability to transfer money from savings account to other savings accounts